benwilber/tinysse/README.md

   pub.msg.event = "custom-event"

   -- Comments too
-  pub.msg.comments = {"This is a comment", "Another comment!"}
+  pub.msg.comment = {"This is a comment", "Another comment!"}

   -- Return the pub request to the server or it
   -- it will be rejected and not delivered to any subscribers return pub end

--- Called when a new subscriber connects function subscribe(sub)
+-- A new subscriber connects
+function subscribe(sub)
   -- Set a unique ID on the subscriber. sub.id = uuid()